ucdavis/FairMLCourse/Blog.md

 different?
 Why would using approach XXX have been incorrect?
 In what senses?
 What is the interpretation of quantity YYY?
 Note that I will ask followup questions, and also **general questions about the course material**.
-Again, Yui would have done all this , but obviously my questions will be more nuanced.
+Again, Yuyi would have done all this , but obviously my questions will be more nuanced.

 Still not easy, but I think many of you would at least feel like you